 Law and business are more interconnected than ever.
-As we move forward, lawyers will need to understand corporate finance, management, marketing, and or accounting practices to better serve their clients.
-At the same time, more and more corporations have turned to lawyers to serve as CEOs or in other business roles, especially when the firms operate in highly regulated markets.
-School of Business Management, Narsee Monjee Institute of Management Studies has developed a 2 year MBA program to address the needs of students interested in business & law.
+As we move forward lawyers will need to have deeper business insights with understanding of corporate strategies, marketing, finance, operations and human resource management, organisational dynamics, business risks and compliance requirements.
+They need to have appropriate soft skills and inputs for emotional intelligence for achieving better application orientation with quality and speed of deliverables.
+More and more corporations have turned to lawyers to serve as CEOs or in other business roles, especially when the firms operate in highly regulated markets.
+NMIMS, School of Business Management has developed a two year MBA program to address the needs of students interested in business and law.

 Responsible corporate managers can rarely make any significant business decisions without awareness of the possible legal implications.
 Conversely, lawyers who advise corporate management must have an awareness of the business implications of their legal advice.
 There is always strong demand for those with the skills and understanding of the interwoven aspects of both business and law.